jonluca/Burp-Copy-As-Node/README.md

 ## Installation
 Build the jar using `ant`, then install by navigating to Extender -> Extensions -> Add and select the jar

+Please note the output should be saved in it's own folder, as it requires `request` to be in `node_modules`.

+This can be installed with `npm i request`.
 ## Sample

 The output from the above screenshot would look like: